manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_data_from_external_storages/Adding_data_to_tables/Attaching_a_plain_table_to_RT_table.md

 A plain table can be converted into a real-time table or added to an existing real-time table.

-The first case is useful when you need to regenerated a real-time table completely which may be needed for example if tokenization settings need an update.
-Then preparing a plain table and converting it into a real-time table may be easier than preparing a batch job to perform INSERTs for adding all the data into a real-time table.
+The first case is useful when you need to regenerate a real-time table completely, which may be needed, for example, if tokenization settings need an update.
+In this situation, preparing a plain table and converting it into a real-time table may be easier than preparing a batch job to perform INSERTs for adding all the data into a real-time table.

-In the second you normally want to add a large bulk of new data to a real-time table and again creating a plain table with that data is easier than populating the existing real-time table.
+In the second case, you normally want to add a large bulk of new data to a real-time table, and again, creating a plain table with that data is easier than populating the existing real-time table.

 ##### Attaching table - general syntax
-The `ATTACH` statement allows to convert a plain table to be attached to an existing real-time table.
+The `ATTACH` statement allows you to convert a plain table to be attached to an existing real-time table.

 ```sql
 ATTACH TABLE plain_table TO TABLE rt_table [WITH TRUNCATE]